November 8, 2018

 And earlier this month, Who Killed Lt.
 Van Dorn?—a production of our new Investigative Studios premiered at the Mill Valley Film Festival to rave reviews; two lecturers Adam Hochschild and Mark Schapiro have exciting new books out and we’ve made strides expanding the reach of student work via new relationships with publishers.

 In August, The Atlantic published seven 2018 multimedia master’s theses exploring racial and economic inequality in Fresno, Calif.
 They were the work of Rachel Cassandra, Misyrlena Egkolfopoulou, Briana Flin, Alexandria Fuller, Margaret Katcher, Mary Newman and Reis Thebault (all ‘18), and ran as a weeklong series “Fresno’s Ugly Divide.”
 Bay Area public broadcasting station KQED then posted the original versions, and included another work by Sawsan Morrar (‘18), as an online multimedia collection of photographs, videos, audio stories, animations, data visualizations and writing.
 The student work was an exciting collaboration and a model of students working on a single topic of grave public concern—in this case, inequality in California’s Central Valley.
 That collaborative model is one that we hope to replicate in the future.
-Special thanks to the innovation and leadership of multimedia instructors Richard Koci Hernandez and Jeremy Rue, and John Temple, director of the School’s Investigative Reporting Program, who spearheaded and facilitated this complex undertaking.
+Special thanks to the innovation and leadership of multimedia instructors Richard Koci Hernandez and Jeremy Rue, and John Temple of the School’s Investigative Reporting Program, who spearheaded and facilitated this complex undertaking.

 Alex Nieves and Simon Campbell (both ’19) won 2018 Society of Professional Journalists Mark of Excellence Awards—recognizing the best collegiate journalism in Region 11’s Radio Sports Reporting category.
 Alums Alexandria Fuller and Reis Thebault (both ’18) won for “Justice for Who?” a months-long investigation of the criminal justice system in Fresno, Calif.